 (d) Any facility whose actual emissions of particulate matter (PM10), sulfur dioxide, nitrogen oxides, volatile organic compounds, carbon monoxide, hazardous air pollutants, and toxic air pollutants are each less than five tons per year and whose actual total aggregate emissions are less than 10 tons per year shall not be required to obtain a permit pursuant to 15A NCAC 02Q .0300.
-This Paragraph shall not apply to synthetic minor facilities that are regulated pursuant to Rule .0315 of this Subchapter.
+This Paragraph shall not apply to synthetic minor facilities that are regulated pursuant to 15A NCAC 02Q .0315.

 (e) Any facility that is not exempted from permitting pursuant to Paragraph (d) of this Rule and whose actual total aggregate emissions of particulate matter (PM10), sulfur dioxide, nitrogen oxides, volatile organic compounds, carbon monoxide, hazardous air pollutants, and toxic air pollutants are greater than or equal to five tons per year and less than 25 tons per year may register their facility pursuant to 15A NCAC 02D .0202 instead of obtaining a permit pursuant to 15A NCAC 02Q .0300.
-This Paragraph shall not apply to any facility as follows:
+This Paragraph shall not apply to:

 (2) facilities with a source subject to maximum achievable control technology pursuant to 40 CFR Part 63;

 (3) facilities with sources of volatile organic compounds or nitrogen oxides that are located in a nonattainment area; or